 Click every check box unless the “Use meta keywords tag” section if you don’t want you’re targeted keywords to appear in the source code.
 Search engines don’t use them, but they help you keep track of the keywords you are targeting per page.
 Some SEO professionals prefer to hide such information from their competitors, although we tend to think that’s really not worth fretting over.
 It can be a waste of time if you don’t feel you need to keep track of your keywords, however.

-We like to use “Force Rewrite Titles” Since the Home page acts funny some times.
-Noindexing subpages of archives will help ensure that the deeper paginated pages of your main blog page, category and other archive pages aren’t index (which will create duplicate meta tags, annoy the heck out of you in Webmaster Tools, and put you in danger of Google Panda penalties).
+You can use “Force Rewrite Titles” if your meta page title (especially on the homepage) isn’t acting as expected.
+Noindexing subpages of archives will help ensure that the deeper paginated pages of your main blog page, category and other archive pages aren’t indexed (which will create duplicate meta tags, annoy the heck out of you in Webmaster Tools, and put you in danger of Google Panda penalties).
 The “noodp” and “noydir” settings prevent DMOZ and Yahoo!
 Directory descriptions from being used for your site in SERPs (might as well ensure that your customized descriptions are used instead).
 Oh, and just click every check box under the “Clean up the <head>” section at bottom.
 WordPress is adding more bloat to the <head> section these days, and we want to make the search bots happy 🙂

 Fill out the Meta Description Template section with a keyword-rich, compelling sales pitch for your homepage.
 Limit it to 140-150 characters, otherwise it too will be cut off in the Google search results.
 You can use the Author highlighting section to aid in connecting your blog with your Google+ profile, which can result in your pretty little face showing up next to your blog posts in Google’s search results.